Virtual network traffic routing

 VirtualNetworkServiceEndpoint: The public IP addresses for certain services are added to the route table by Azure when you enable a service endpoint to the service.
 Service endpoints are enabled for individual subnets within a virtual network, so the route is only added to the route table of a subnet a service endpoint is enabled for.
 The public IP addresses of Azure services change periodically.
 Azure manages the addresses in the route table automatically when the addresses change.
 Learn more about virtual network service endpoints, and the services you can create service endpoints for.

 The VNet peering and VirtualNetworkServiceEndpoint next hop types are only added to route tables of subnets within virtual networks created through the Azure Resource Manager deployment model.
-The next hop types are not added to route tables that are associated to virtual network subnets created through the classic deployment model.
+The next hop types aren't added to route tables that are associated to virtual network subnets created through the classic deployment model.
 Learn more about Azure deployment models.

 You can specify the following next hop types when creating a user-defined route: